 Any time travel theory has to deal with the distressing “grandfather paradox” in which a time traveler kills one of their ancestors, which makes their own existence impossible, which in turn makes the murder impossible, and so on.

-According to a model, developed in the early 1990s by British physicist David Deutsch, there may exist a discrepancy between the past a traveler remembers and the past he is experiencing.
-Thus, he may remember the murder of his grandfather, which was never committed.
+According to a model, developed in the early 1990s by British physicist David Deutsch, there may exist a discrepancy between the past and a traveler remembers and the past they are experiencing.
+Thus, they may remember the murder of their grandfather, which was never committed.

 In their new study, the experts from MIT described a model of time travel, which imposes a direct prohibition on such inconsistencies.
-This theory suggests that situations in which a time traveler could prevent his own birth do not occur.
+This theory suggests that situations in which a time traveler could prevent their own birth do not occur.

-“If you make a small change in the initial conditions, the paradox is not going to happen.
+“If you make a small change in the initial conditions, the time travel paradox is not going to happen.
 It looks tempting, but it also means that the closer you come to a paradoxical condition, the more these changes will happen“, said Charles Bennett of the IBM Research Center in New York.

 “This distortion of the probability of approaching the paradoxical situation seems odd.
 But the fact is that when we change the laws of physics, it makes strange things happen.
 It is inevitable: don’t you think that dealing with time travel itself is strange?”
 Said the Canadian physicist Daniel Gottesman.

-In a previous research the Dr. Lloyd’s team tried to demonstrate this model by means of photons.
+In previous research, Dr. Lloyd’s team tried to demonstrate this model by means of photons.
 Although the scientists did not manage to send photons in the past, they created a series of quantum situations similar to those that might be experienced by a time traveler.